|Year:||2nd Season as SCU Coach|

 A native of Portland, Ore., Cochrane became one of the most accomplished players in school history during his three years on SCU's Mission Campus (2001-03).
 Cochrane started every game he was available for, serving as the team's central defender.
 He earned Soccer America Freshman All-America honors in 2001 and All-America Honorable Mention recognition in 2002.

-In 2003, Cochrane anchored a Bronco defense that posted 12 shutouts, went 16-4-4, won the West Coast Conference Championship and advanced to the NCAA College Cup Final Four in Columbus, Ohio.
+In 2003, Cochrane anchored a Bronco defense that went 16-4-4, posted 12 shutouts, won the West Coast Conference Championship and advanced to the NCAA College Cup Final Four in Columbus, Ohio.
 He was named an NSCAA/adidas Second Team All-American in 2003 and a M.A.C.
 Hermann Trophy semifinalist.

 More recently, during his last two years playing professionally, Cochrane served as an assistant coach at the collegiate level with San Antonio's Trinity University in 2012 and at Wheaton College in Norton, Mass. in 2011.

-"I had been looking to move into coaching full time, and when I found out there was an opportunity here, it was an opportunity I could not pass up," said Cochrane.
+"I had been looking to move into coaching full time, and when I found out there was an opportunity here, it was an opportunity I could not pass up," Cochrane said.
 "I came to Santa Clara in 2001 and it was the best experience in my life in terms of growth as a person and player.
 Without the years here at Santa Clara I would not have gone on to such a successful professional career.
 I owe a lot of that to Cam (Rast) and Yamo (SCU Associate Head Coach Eric Yamamoto)."

 "To be able to come back and share my experiences with the guys, sharing my pride of being a player here and what this program has meant to me, how it has shaped who I am now and influenced what I did after I left Santa Clara, that's exciting to me.
-I am thankful for Cam and Yamo and the staff for giving me that opportunity," said Cochrane.
+I am thankful for Cam and Yamo and the staff for giving me that opportunity," Cochrane said.

 Cochrane was selected fifth overall in the 2004 MLS SuperDraft by the San Jose Earthquakes and stayed with the team when it relocated to Houston in 2006.
-As the team's starting center defender, Cochrane led Houston to a pair of MLS titles in 2006 and 2007.
+As the team's starting central defender, Cochrane led Houston to a pair of MLS titles in 2006 and 2007.
 His nine-year professional career was also highlighted by claiming a pair of MLS Western Conference Championships with Houston, earning an MLS Supporters Shield trophy with San Jose in 2005, and being named one of the North American Soccer League's (NASL) Best XI Players in 2012.

 1998 U.S. Under-16 National Team